oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 <custom_property value="true" name="sap_agent"/>
 </custom_properties>

-And subsequently fix the NicMapper to map properly from VmInterface to NIC.
+And subsequently fix the NicMapper to map properly from VmInterface to NIC and vice versa.

 ##### Backwards Compatibility